moj-analytical-services/splink/docs/topic_guides/splink_fundamentals/backends.md

 Import the linker from the backend of your choosing, and the backend-specific comparison libraries.

-Once you have initialised the `linker` object, there is no difference in the subequent code between backends.
+Once you have initialised the `linker` object, there is no difference in the subsequent code between backends.

 Note however, that not all comparison functions are available in all backends.
 There are tables detailing the available functions for each backend on